Production Things (Things) are the virtual representations of your physical and any virtual devices in the CloudPlugs IoT platform.

 - Click on delete ().

 The location panel allows to set a location property for the Thing.
-For instructions on how to set up the location property, refer to the Location Guide under Prototype.
+For instructions on how to set up the location property, refer to the Location Guide under Things.

 The Triggers panel allows to program triggers for the Thing.
 For instructions on how to set up triggers, refer to the Triggers Guide.

-The Statistics panel provides information on the traffic and storage use of the Production Thing.
+The Statistics panel provides information on the CloudPlugs IoT services use of the Production Thing.

-The chart displays the storage or traffic consumption across the last 3 months.
+The Storage chart displays the traffic consumption across the last 3 months.
 The chart data can be shown in kBytes, MBytes or GBytes.

-The Publish Data panel allows to view published data in the platform, as well as to publish data.
-For details on how to use this feature, refer to the Publish Data Guide under Prototype.
+The Data panel allows to view data published by the Thing in the platform, as well as to publish data.
+For details on how to use this feature, refer to the Publish Data Guide.